Benzamidenafil

-Benzamidenafil or xanthoanthrafil is a synthetic drug that acts as a PDE5 inhibitor.
+Benzamidenafil (Xanthoanthrafil) is a synthetic drug that acts as a PDE5 inhibitor.
 It has the same mechanism of action as pharmaceutical drugs used to treat erectile dysfunction, but it is not approved by any regulatory agency for such use.
+The (R) enantiomer is the active form, and was previously patented under the code FR226807.
+It has also been used for research into other potential therapeutic applications of PDE5 inhibitors such as in the treatment of nephrotoxicity.

 The drug has been found as an undeclared adulterant in supposedly "natural" health supplements.
 In 2009, the supplement manufacturer Hi-Tech Pharmaceuticals recalled its product Stamina-Rx because it was adulterated with benzamidenafil.